 - B&FC has ensured that all vulnerable students have been identified and are working with a named point of contact at B&FC on a regular basis, in addition to their subject tutor

-- B&FC has ensured that students identified as vulnerable and those who have parents/ guardians who are keyworkers have the opportunity to attend onsite support sessions on Tuesday, Wednesday and Thursday at the Bispham Campus.
+- B&FC has ensured that students identified as vulnerable and the children of key workers have the opportunity to attend on-site support sessions on Tuesday, Wednesday and Thursday at the Bispham Campus.
 (Prior registration and authorisation is needed)

 - B&FC colleagues have provided, and continue to develop, a comprehensive range of resources for students, to support with any wellbeing or health challenges through various online platforms and useful links to websites.
 We have put together a handy guide to many of the wellbeing resources.

 - The National Crime Agency has developed some useful resources helping parents, carers and guardians support their students safely and securely get the most from the web.
 The Thinkuknow website provides you with tools and tips to keep young people safe online.
 You’ll also find advice handling situations where you think students might be in difficult situations